2020 Regional News

 2016-17 Regional News

-July 27, 2003: Essex, CT.
-Deane Holt announced the formation of the Tartan 34 Classics Association (TCA 34) to coordinate the sailing-based activities of Tartan 34 Classic yachts owners throughout the United States.
+On July 27, 2003, Deane Holt announced the formation of the Tartan 34 Classics Association (TCA 34) to coordinate the sailing-based activities of Tartan 34 Classic yachts owners throughout the United States.
 At the time, the TCA 34 organization was established to conduct a variety of events for Tartan Classic owners including cruises, regattas and sailing seminars.
 It published and still maintains a directory of Tartan 34C owners and an on-line newsletter and web-site with information on a variety of subjects including restoration and maintenance projects, owners’ voyages, and Tartan yacht listings.
 Today we also communicate via the Tartan 34 Classic Facebook page where all of the above ideas plus up to the minute pictures and videos of our classic vessels can be viewed and enjoyed.

 In 2007 the T34CA celebrated the 40th anniversary of the production start of our beloved classic sailing vessels.
 Events were scheduled throughout the T34CA Regions as part of the celebration.

-You can request event reservation form from Tim Dull, Vice Commodore of TCA34 at email@example.com
+Tim Dull, Vice Commodore of TCA34

-Don't forget to check the Photo Gallery for the latest event photos!
+Please visit the Photo Gallery for the latest event photos!

 UPDATE on T34 Classic 50th Anniversary Celebration!!